Bots-United/metamod-p/hlsdk/hlsdk_readme.txt

-This hlsdk is stripped down version only for compiling Metamod-p.
+This HLSDK is without CBaseEntity and other gamedll internal headers.
+Mainly for metamod-p and plugin compiles.